 Australian theme parks with a variety of rides and a carnival atmosphere are a particular attraction for the young and the young at heart.

-This is understandable as at least four of the country's biggest and most popular theme parks - three of them owned by the same organisation - are to be found on the Gold Coast.
+This is understandable as at least four of the country's biggest and most popular theme parks - three of them owned by the same organization - are to be found on the Gold Coast.

 Here are some of Australia's major and more popular theme parks:

-On the Gold Coast are Sea World, Movie World and Wet 'n' Wild Water World (all owned by Warner Village Theme Parks which itself is jointly owned by Warner Bros and Village Roadshow), and Dreamworld.
+On the Gold Coast are Sea World, Movie World, and Wet 'n' Wild Water World (all owned by Warner Village Theme Parks which itself is jointly owned by Warner Bros and Village Roadshow), and Dreamworld.

 Outside of the Gold Coast, consider Underwater World at the Wharf at Mooloolaba on the Sunshine Coast north of Brisbane.

 Sydney used to have Australia's Wonderland, later renamed Wonderland Sydney, not too far west from Sydney city center.
 Wonderland closed in 2004 and in its place has arisen an industrial park.

 Old Sydney Town, a historical theme park on the Old Pacific Highway north of Sydney, closed in January 2003.